 (WIRED) Andy Greenberg | @a_greenberg

-At WIRED Andy is a dedicated cybersecurity writer.
+At WIRED Andy is a dedicated cybersecurity journalist.
 Previously at Forbes, he takes an investigative bent and has won multiple awards over his 14 years of reporting.
 He also has a book called SANDWORM: A New Era of Cyberwar and the Hunt for the Kremlin’s Most Dangerous Hackers.

 (WIRED) Lily Hay Newman | @lilyhnewman

-Lily is another of WIRED’s top security writers covering digital privacy, information security and hacking.
+Lily is another of WIRED’s top security journalists covering digital privacy, information security and hacking.
 Over the four years she’s been with the publication, Lily has covered breaking news and ongoing stories about many of the issues that plague technology.
 Although not the most active on twitter, she’s an essential follow for the latest happenings in security.